retifrav/scraps/docker.md

  => => naming to docker.io/library/welcome-to-docker                                                                                                                  0.0s
 ```

-Sadly, there is no fucking way to find the actual file for this image in your local file system.
+Nowadays, there is no fucking way to find the actual file for this image in your local file system.
 Well, there is this path - `~/Library/Containers/com.docker.docker/Data/vms/0/` - but its contents don't look very useful.
+You can, however, [export it](#exporting-images).

-You can run the image like this:
+To create and run a container from that sample image:

 ``` sh
 $ docker run -d -p 8088:3000 --name ololo welcome-to-docker